-- 1. Select the application(s). - Open the Database Migration window by selecting Migrate > Database Manager from the Applications menu.
+- 1. Select the application(s).

+- Open the Database Migration window by selecting Migrate > Database Manager from the Applications menu.

+The window space of follower

 The window opens as follows.

-Sea Database Migration
+👁 Database Migration 🗆 ×

 Migration Specifications

-Application To Migrate
+Application To Migrate AbtDbmCliSamples

-AbtDbmCliSamples

-Target Connection alias sampleAlias Specs
+Target Connection alias Specs

-Parts AbtCLILauncherView AbtGetADBBitmap AbtGetADBBitmapViaFileRef Migrate Quit
+Parts AbtCLILauncherView AbtGetADBBitmap Migrate

+AbtGetADBBitmapViaFileRef Quit

 - From the Application To Migrate field, select the application you want to migrate.
-If you have defined connection specifications for the application, these appear in the Target Connection alias field. - Select the connection alias you want to use in the application from the Target Connection alias field.
+If you have defined connection specifications for the application, these appear in the Target Connection alias field. - 4.
+Select the connection alias you want to use in the application from the Target Connection alias field.
 If your application does not have a connection specification, select the Specs button.
 For instructions on creating a connection specification, refer to the Database Guide. - 5.
 From the Parts field, select the parts that you want to migrate, and then select the Migrate button. - 6.
 After the tool runs, select Quit.